darryk10/BigGo-MCP-Server/README.md

 ```
 For **Spec Comparison** related:
 ```
-Find me a phones with 16GB RAM and 1TB storage
+Find me phones with 16GB RAM and 1TB storage
 ```
 ```
 Please show me diving watches that can withstand the most water pressure